wpxqw/mwqc/docs/README.md

 4. Make sure you are on Products tab.
 5. Add/Edit the translation by clicking the icons in the column showing the country flags.
 ![alt WooCommerce Multilingual page](images/wpml-woocommerce-multilingual.jpg)
-6. WPML will open either Advanced Translation Editor or Classic Translation Editor.
+6. Depending on your WPML settings configuration, either the Advanced Translation Editor or Classic Translation Editor will open.
+Please note: [Advanced Translation Editor](https://wpml.org/documentation/translating-your-contents/advanced-translation-editor/ "WPML Advanced Translation Editor") is the recommended option.
 7. Translate "Price Text" and "Inquiry Button Label" fields.
 ![alt Translate Product Settings of WooCommerce Product Catalog and/or Inquiry plugin](images/wpml-product-translation.jpg)

 ##### Troubleshoot
 - If "Price Text" and "Inquiry Button Label" fields are not blank and Advanced Translation Editor doesn't show them, resave the product (edit it and click update - it is not necessary to change any thing).
-- if above step doesn't work, open WPML settings page and make sure "_mwqc_settings" field is set to "Translate" under "Custom Fields" section.
+- if above step doesn't work, open WPML settings page and make sure "\_mwqc_settings" field is set to "Translate" under "Custom Fields" section.
 See [Translating Custom Fields](https://wpml.org/documentation/getting-started-guide/translating-custom-fields/) in WMPL documentation for more info.

 #### Localize Messages
 WooCommerce Product Catalog and/or Inquiry plugin shows messages in response to user actions.
 For example, when user updates the inquiry cart, "Inquiry Cart updated." message is shown.
 You can translate these messages too.